God in Abrahamic religions

-Monotheism—the belief that there is only one deity—is a foundational tenet of the Abrahamic religions, which alike conceive God as the all-powerful and all-knowing deity from whom Abraham received a divine revelation, according to their respective narratives.
+In Abrahamic religions, God refers to the supreme and only deity.
+Monotheism—the belief that there is only one deity—is a foundational tenet of the Abrahamic religions, which each conceive God as the all-powerful and all-knowing deity from whom Abraham received a divine revelation, according to their respective narratives.
 The most prominent Abrahamic religions are Judaism, Christianity, and Islam.
-They—alongside Samaritanism, the Druze Faith, the Baháʼí Faith, and Rastafarianism—all share a common belief in the Abrahamic God.
+They—alongside Samaritanism, the Druze faith, the Baháʼí Faith, and the Rastafari movement—all share a common belief in the God of Abraham.
 Likewise, the Abrahamic religions share similar features distinguishing them from other categories of religions: